Helreginn

 Helreginn (Old Norse: [ˈhelˌreɣenː], "Ruler over Hel" or "Hell-power") is a jötunn in Norse Mythology.

 Name

 The Old Norse name Helreginn has been translated as 'Ruler over Hel', or 'Hel-power'.
-Rudolf Simek comments that the name is unusual, reasoning that it is uncommon for a jötnur to be directly associated with "the underworld."
+Rudolf Simek comments that the name is unusual, reasoning that it is uncommon for a jötunn to be directly associated with "the underworld."

 Attestation

 Helreginn is listed in the þulur section of Skáldskaparmál.
 Other than the name, no additional information about the figure is provided.